JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 “Työni on ylläpitää olosuhdetta jossa se voi tapahtua.”

-The concept of a “whole sound” emerged from this attempt.
-It referred to a condition where perception, action and attention were not experienced as separate layers.
+The concept of a whole sound referred to a condition where perception, action and attention were not experienced as separate.
+The intuition was accurate.
+But wholeness, as I framed it then, implied something that could be reached and held.

 FROM EMPTY SPACE TO FIELD CONDITION